-Board Diversity and Tenure
+Board Experience and Tenure

-The Board believes that diversity is an important aspect of an effective board.
-The Nominating and Corporate Governance Committee seeks to recommend individuals to the Board with, among other things, a diversity of skills, experience, expertise and perspective appropriate for the Company's business and operations.
-The Company recognizes the benefits of racial and gender diversity in the boardroom, including better reflecting the Company's diverse customer and employee base and the healthy debate that stems from different viewpoints that may result from diverse backgrounds.
-Accordingly, the Board is diverse in many ways, with differing geographic, business and racial backgrounds.
-As of the record date and after the 2024 Annual Meeting, 43% and 33%, respectively, of the Board members are, and will be, diverse based on gender or ethnicity.
+The Board believes that a variety of skills, perspectives and experience are an important aspect of an effective board.
+The Nominating and Corporate Governance Committee seeks to recommend individuals to the Board with, among other things, different skills, experiences, expertise and perspectives appropriate for the Company's business and operations.
+The Company recognizes the benefits of healthy debate that stems from these different viewpoints that may result from different backgrounds.

-The Company believes that fresh perspectives and new ideas are critical to a forward-looking and strategic board.
+The Company believes that fresh perspectives and new ideas are critical to a forwardlooking and strategic board.
 Four out of six continuing directors have served on the Board for five years or less.
 At the same time, given the extremely complex nature of the Company's business, it is equally important to benefit from the valuable experience and institutional knowledge that longer-serving directors bring to the boardroom.
 The Board is focused on maintaining a balance between longer serving directors and newer directors with complementary skills, expertise, backgrounds and points of view, which allow for natural turnover and a reasonable pace of board refreshment.
 The Board strongly believes that the director nominees provide the Company with an appropriate base of knowledge, experience and capability, allowing the Company to leverage deep company experience and knowledge in addition to new viewpoints and innovative ideas among the Company's current directors and those that join the Board in the future.